It's possible to make money when prices are going down—if you are willing to accept the risks.

 It is important to recognize that, in some cases, the SEC places restrictions on who can sell short, which securities can be shorted, and the manner in which those securities can be sold short.

 There are significant limitations to shorting low-priced stocks, for example.
 There can also be ad hoc restrictions to short selling.
 To prevent further panic during the 2008 financial crisis, the SEC temporarily prohibited naked short selling of banks and similar institutions that were the focus of rapidly declining share prices.
+Naked short selling is the shorting of stocks that you do not own.

 The uptick rule is another restriction to short selling.
-This rule is designed to stop short selling from further driving down the price of a stock that has dropped more than 10% in one day.2 Traders should know when these types of limitations could impact their strategy.
+This rule is designed to stop short selling from further driving down the price of a stock that has dropped more than 10% in one trading day.2 Traders should know these types of limitations could impact their strategy.

 A short trade